hoanggiang063/weatherdemo/README.md

    ./gradlew :business:testDebugUnitTest
    ./gradlew :repository:testDebugUnitTest
 ### In order to only verify decompike apk or rooted device, please run below command:
-./gradlew clean assembleProRelease
+- Using below command to create a apk test file ./gradlew clean assembleProRelease
+- Or creating apk test file and install it
+./gradlew clean installProRelease

 ## What I done so far?
 ### Business checklist: